angularsr/LightFieldAngularSR/README.md

 ### Training

 Set the training and validation data directory (opts.test_dir) in init_opts.m.
+Download the training and validation datasets to the specofoc directories.
 Make sure that there are enough memory for loading the whole training and validatoin datasets.

     >> train